You already know to be respectful, kind, work hard & have fun. All the other details on how we run our competitions are below.

 All judges scoring decisions are final.

-Each studio director will receive all routine critiques and score sheets at the conclusion of the competition.
+Each studio director will receive all routine critiques and score sheets within 48 hours of the completeion of the competition.

 Tap – routine consisting of primarily tap work.
 No prerecorded sounds allowed.